 The Outcast case is modern and made of polycarbonate.
 And Notorious’s style is retro and looks more metallic.

 Outcast kits cost more and the case material is 7075-T6 aluminum, so it’s very durable.
 On the other hand, Notorious uses 6061-T6 Aluminum.
-When it comes to how heavy they weigh, Outcast and Notorious weigh similar on the 11lb scale; however, Outcast overweighs Notorious with its 10oz vs. 6oz scale.
-EXB is designed for bashing and is more sturdy.
+When it comes to how heavy they weigh, Outcast and Notorious weigh similarly on the 11lb scale; however, Outcast overweighs Notorious with its 10oz vs. 6oz scale.
+EXB is designed for bashing and is sturdy.
 Especially when making big jumps, it reduces component damage and prevents abuse.
 It’s great for beginners and makes your life easy.
 Again, this means you don’t need to spend the extra budget on repairs or upgrades.